This tutorial assumes you have basic Rails knowledge from reading the Getting Started with Rails Guide.

 Rails.root/tmp directory is, like the *nix /tmp directory, the holding place for temporary files like sessions (if you're using a file store for files), process id files, and cached actions.

-tmp: namespaced tasks will help you clear and create the
+tmp: namespaced tasks will help you clear the

 rake tmp:clearclears all the three: cache, sessions and sockets.